 - If there is a set maximum number of users, controls must be implemented to ensure this number isn’t exceeded

-- Installed products and softwares must be reviewed for proof of sole licence
+- Installed products and software must be reviewed for proof of sole licence

 - Appropriate use/conditions of licences must be outlined and enforced via a policy document